build2-packaging/sol2/README.md

 Afterwards, use `b` or `bdep` to build, test, install, and distribute the packages.

 ## Issues and Notes
-- **Packaging & Configuration:**
+- This package repository uses directory-level symlinks to the upstream source files, rather than linking to each file individually.
+While this approach seemingly simplifies package updates, it significantly increases the complexity of the `buildfile` logic.
+This structure was introduced during a past version update and has been retained to avoid further disruptive changes to the build system.
+Note that any changes to the directory symlinks must also be updated in `.gitignore` and `.gitattributes`.
 - `sol2` is a header-only library, but its behavior can be modified with preprocessor directives.
 These are not exposed as `build2` configuration variables, so consumers are responsible for ensuring a consistent configuration if multiple packages in a project depend on `sol2`.
+- Upstream `sol2` provides a single-header version of the library for convenient manual integration.
+This package intentionally uses the original multi-file source structure, as the primary benefit of a single header is made redundant by `build2`'s package and dependency management.
 - The `sol2-examples` package is provided separately from the main `sol2` package to reduce the overall archive size.
 It serves as both an example and a test case.
+- This package does not currently support LuaJIT, as a `build2` package for it is not yet available in the public `cppget.org` repository.
 - Examples from the upstream `customization` and `interop` directories are not yet included in the `sol2-examples` package.

-- **Known Bugs & Workarounds:**
-    - **Clang 18 Bug:** A bug in Clang 18 prevents the tests and examples from compiling successfully.
-A workaround from [sol2/issues/1581](https://github.com/ThePhD/sol2/issues/1581) has been applied to `sol/function_types_stateless.hpp`.
-The original file is preserved as `sol/function_types_stateless.hpp.orig`.
+- A bug in Clang 18 prevents the tests and examples from compiling successfully.
+A workaround from [sol2/issues/1581](https://github.com/ThePhD/sol2/issues/1581) has been applied to `sol/function_types_stateless.hpp`, with the original file preserved as `sol/function_types_stateless.hpp.orig`.
+This bug is fixed in recent Clang versions.
+Remove this patch once CI provides newer Clang builds.

-- **Scope & Future Work:**
-    - This package does not currently support LuaJIT, as a `build2` package for it is not yet available in the public `cppget.org` repository.
+- When using the Clang/MSVC toolchain on Windows, the `numeric` test fails by abnormal termination.
+This suggests a potential incompatibility between sol2 and this specific compiler toolchain.

 ## Contributing
 Contributions are welcome and greatly appreciated!